 Metaldhyde comes in sprays, dusts, and pellets.
 Metaldehyde does not evaporate, so it does not move through the air when it is used as pellets, but metaldehyde dust can.
 In your home, you would want to use it in pellet form.
 The pellets are a mixture of snail and slug poison and a cereal bait.
 They eat the bait and die, usually not too far from where they find the pellet.
 Just be sure that your children and pets don’t play with the pellets.
 Metaldehyde won’t kill pets or people in the doses used for pest control, but eating it would be a very unpleasant experience.

-If your indoor plants are in a sensitive location, or if you simply don’t use pesticides indoors, consider a caffeine spray.
+If your indoor plants are in a sensitive location, or if you simply don’t use pesticides indoors, consider a caffeine spray or a copper barrier.
 Commercial caffeine sprays are about 10 times as concentrated as a cup of strong coffee.
 They make snails “hyper” so they can’t extend their front foot and they freeze in place.
 You can pick them and relocate them, or simply throw them in the trash.